Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Introduction

-The Seyfert type 2 galaxy NGC~1068 is one the best studied AGNs in the local Universe.
-VLA and VLBI observations of water masers in its central region revealed complicated dynamics with non-keplerian motion and with an inclined maser disk relative to the equatorial plane \citep{Greenhill1996, Gallimore1996, Greenhill2003}.
-There is also assymetry in distribution of the red and blue masers.
-Moreover, the velocity distribution of the maser spots indicated the clumpy nature of the torus.
-Independently, this clumpy structure was supported by SED analises combined with a transfer radiation modeling \citep{Nenkova2008a, Nenkova2008b, Schartmann2008}. \cite{Garcia2017} arrived to the same conclusion of a clumpy torus based on statistical comparison of the MIR properties of Seyfert nuclei and the CAT3D clumpy torus models.
+The unified scheme was first applied to the Seyfert type 2 galaxy NGC~1068 which became a cornerstone object for model verification.
+Resent observations showed that NGC~1068 has an unusual dynamics which required an increase in the model complexity.
+We will shortly remind the main observations related to understanding the dynamics in this AGN.
+VLA and VLBI observations of water masers in its central region revealed complicated dynamics with non-keplerian motion and with an inclined maser disk relative to the equatorial plane \citep{Greenhill1996, Gallimore1996}.
+There is also asymmetry in distribution of the red and blue masers.
+Moreover, the maser spots have a velocity gradient, which confirms the clumpy nature of the torus.
+The maser emission coincides with the radio-continuum source S1 which is identified as the central engine \citep{1996ApJ...458..136G, 2004ApJ...613..794G}.